Clear House Accountants Clear House Accountants

 Tax Relief When Donating Land, Property, And Shares

-Note: Donation or selling of these items to Community Amateur Sports Club (CASC) are not subject to capital gains tax but you can not deduct it from the business profits.
+Note: Donation or selling of these items to Community Amateur Sports Club (CASC) are not subject to capital gains tax but you can not deduct it from the business profits.ย

 How To Work Out For It?

-The company must keep a record of the donations or gifts as proof that a charity has accepted it.
+The company must keep a record of the donations or gifts as proof that a charity has accepted them.
 You need to keep its record for at least six years.
 The company also needs to get a certificate from the charity showing the details of the land or property donated and the Gift or sale date.
 Companies must get a statement assuring that the charity now owns the land or property.
 You need to work out the market value of the asset.

 Companies fill out forms to transfer shares from their company to the charity.
 It can also be the case that when offering a gift, a charity might ask the donor company to sell on its behalf.
 The company can sell and still reclaim the tax relief.
-But the company must keep a record of the sale of the item and the charity request of selling on its behalf.
+However, the company must keep a record of the sale of the item and the charity request for selling on its behalf.
 Otherwise, the company might incur liability to pay incorporation tax.

-Seconding Employees
+Seconding Employeesย

 A company can transfer their employees to charity, or they can volunteer to work there for a temporary period.
-The company must be paying the workers’ salaries for their services.
-It can set PAYE expenses and salary as tax-deductible as the employees would still be working for the company.
+The company must be paying the workersโ€™ salaries for their services.
+It can set PAYE expenses and salary as tax-deductible, as the employees would still be working for the company.

-Note: Companies can not claim their employees’ costs of working at the Community Amateur Sports Club (CASC).
+Note: Companies can not claim their employeesโ€™ costs of working at the Community Amateur Sports Club (CASC).ย

 Sponsoring A Charity

 It is a special kind of donation where limited companies get support or something in return from charities for their donations.
-Companies can deduct the sponsorship payments from business profits before paying tax treating them as other deductible expenses.
+Companies can deduct the sponsorship payments from business profits before paying tax, treating them as other deductible expenses.

-Payments qualify as a business expense if
+Payments qualify as business expenses if

 • The charity supports your products or services.